 A love letter for Brazil

-Being away from my home country for almost one year is more than enough to acknowledge that I was not born to be separated from the things I care about the most: friends and family.
+Being away from my home country for two years is more than enough to acknowledge that I was not born to be separated from the things I care about the most: friends and family.
 Likewise, the sunlight.
 If only I could bring them all with me...

 Brazil, the most exceptional place in the world, is not only where I was born but where life is lived and cherished in a unique and passionate way: the energy, the light, the warmness, the vibration, the nature and, most importantly, the people.
 This altogether multiplies the magnitude of a giant country, absolutely beautiful and blessed in its own right.